vgrec/udacity-poll/README.md

 # Employee Polls

 This project is a web application created as part of the Udacity React Nanodegree Program.
 In order to improve collaboration and transparency within the company, every employee can access the application and create a poll with two proposed solutions.
 Employees can then vote on these solutions and see which solutions have the most votes.
-In addition, a dashboard that lists every employee ordered by the number of polls they've created and answered is presented.
+In addition, a leaderboard that lists every employee ordered by the number of polls they've created and answered is presented.

 ### Prerequisites